aadeity/aadeity/README.md

 ## ✨ Beyond Academics

 - 📗 I read a LOT , like genuinely a LOTT
-- 🎧 I love me some chatpata desi playlist for late nigh debugging sessions , controversial take but i dont like coffee so these high enery beats keep me awake.
+- 🎧 I love me some chatpata desi playlist for late night debugging sessions , controversial take but i dont like coffee so these high energy beats keep me awake.
 - 🧶 I also crochet , and have a small crochet business

 ---